edcast/eddata-sdk/README.md

 # eddata-sdk
-SDK to query EdCast's data lake
+SDK to query EdCast's data lake.
+This is a wrapper script which uses AWS Athena python SDK to query and download the data.

 # Installation
 This python based utility can be installed and run from a Unix or Windows environment.
 Below are the steps to install and run the utility.